ethereum/consensus-specs/specs/altair/beacon-chain.md

 ## Introduction

-This is a patch implementing the first hard fork to the beacon chain, tentatively named HF1 pending a permanent name.
+Altair is a patch implementing the first hard fork to the beacon chain.
 It has four main features:

 * Light client support via sync committees